harryeffinpotter/PC-Gaming-Redists/README.md

 ## Instructions:
 <li>Just download and run <a href="https://raw.githack.com/harryeffinpotter/PC-Gaming-Redists-AIO/master/AIOInstaller.bat" rel="nofollow">AIOInstaller.bat</a></li>
 **OR**
-Run this command in powershell:
+-Run this command in powershell:
-- `skrimix line of code goes here`
+`skrimix line of code goes here`